nrwl/nx/docs/angular/migration/migration-angularjs.md

 ...
 ```

 This sets up the `build` and `serve` commands to use the locally installed version of gulp to run `build` and `serve`.
-To see the RealWorld app working, run
+To see the RealWorld app working, run:

 ```bash
 ng serve realworld